Editor's Note: This post has been updated with new links and content.

 There are a few different ways to be able to offer free shipping to your customers.
 One of the best ways is by renegotiating your carrier shipping contracts.
 By entering into an agreement for carrier contract negotiation services, you can help preserve your profit margins by minimizing your carrier shipping costs.

 You should also audit your shipping invoices for mistakes and service failures.
 You could be entitled to refunds for invoice errors, duplicate charges, late deliveries and more.
 At the very least, ensure you're only paying accurate carrier invoices.
-Audit is always free with Lojistic AND we can help you recover the refunds you're owed.
-Demo the Audit & Refund Recovery dashboard here or create your free Lojistic account today.
-The Lojistic platform will automatically scan your invoices 24/7.
+The parcel audit is always free with Lojistic.
+After conducting the audit, Lojistic can help to recover the refunds that you're owed, ensuring you reap the full benefits of your shipping cost analysis.

 You can also optimize your Air vs Ground service level usage.
 The Lojistic platform shows you all the instances you shipped with Air services when Ground services would've guaranteed your packages arrived the same day OR sooner....and at a lower cost.